 4. Don’t make statements, ask questions

 Creating an effective likert scale means asking questions, not statements.
-This way, you avoid bias and present respondents with the opportunity to answer.
+This way, you avoid bias.

-The reason for this is that people tend to automatically agree with positive or established statements, or unconsciously respond in a positive way (acquiescence bias).
-Overall, this can damage the validity of your study.
+This is because people tend to automatically agree with positive or established statements, or unconsciously respond in a positive way (acquiescence bias).
+This can damage your study.

 For example, asking “How satisfied are you with the quality of this service?” provides respondents with a chance to answer truthfully.